camjw/CV/README.md

 ## Cameron Whitehead

-My name is Cameron Whitehead and today I'm here to ask for gainful employment in return for 100% of my working time.
-I've previously worked in financial services and the public sector.
+My name is Cameron Whitehead and I'm a highly analytical and driven student programmer with a first in an MMath from the University of Oxford.
+I've previously worked in financial services and HM Treasury, and I'm now looking for a job where I can use what I've learned at Makers Academy to solve interesting problems and work with interesting people.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills